MIC-DKFZ/image_classification/README.md

   * PreActResNet18
 * [VGG](https://arxiv.org/pdf/1409.1556.pdf)
   * VGG16 (uses batch norm, does not include the fully connected layers at the end)
+  * VGG19 (uses batch norm, does not include the fully connected layers at the end)

 If you want to include your own model please see [Including custom models](#including-custom-pytorch-models) for instructions.